-11 The Group's level of non-performing exposures (NPEs) on loans and advances to customers remains elevated
+While the Group's level of non-performing exposures (NPEs) on loans and advances to customers has reached normalised levels, this level may change

-The proportion of the Group's loan portfolio which comprises NPEs is elevated and there can be no assurance that the Group will be able to continue reducing the level of its NPEs at the current rate.
-As at 30 June 2024, the Group had recognised impairment loss allowances of €1.3 billion and had NPEs of €2.4 billion and the Group's NPE ratio to gross loans was 2.9 per cent.
+Measured against industry peers, the proportion of the Group's loan portfolio which comprises NPEs has reached normalised levels.
+As at 31 December 2024, the Group had recognised impairment loss allowances of €1.0 billion and had NPEs of €1.9 billion and the Group's NPE ratio to gross loans was 2.2 per cent.
 The Group's loan portfolio may be adversely impacted by the continuing geo-political risks and wider macro-economic factors, which may increase the proportion of the Group's loan portfolio designated as NPEs.
 Furthermore, the Group's ability to reduce the level of its NPEs is dependent on its ability to restructure and/or rehabilitate these loans in addition to its early engagement activities for early arrears cases or loans experiencing potential financial distress.
-The willingness and ability of delinquent or defaulting borrowers to agree to a voluntary restructuring of their loans is materially dependent on the stability of the global economy, particularly the Irish economy and the real estate market, and an effective and efficient regulatory insolvency and foreclosure process in Ireland (e.g. requirements of the Code of Conduct on Mortgage Arrears (the CCMA), insolvency legislation, court processes and bankruptcy proceedings, none of which are factors within the Group's control).
+The willingness and ability of delinquent or defaulting borrowers to agree to a voluntary restructuring of their loans is materially dependent on the stability of the global economy, particularly the Irish economy and the real estate market, and an effective and efficient regulatory insolvency and foreclosure process in Ireland (e.g. requirements of the Code of Conduct on

+Mortgage Arrears (the CCMA), insolvency legislation, court processes and bankruptcy proceedings, none of which are factors within the Group's control).

-While any sale of NPEs or portfolios of NPEs by the Group would reduce the level of its NPEs and release the provisions held against them, the sale could result in a loss being recorded, which could have a material adverse effect on the Group's income for the relevant financial period and the Group's capital position in the longer term.
+While any sale of NPEs or portfolios of NPEs by the Group would further reduce the level of its NPEs and release the provisions held against them, the sale could result in a loss being recorded, which could have a material adverse effect on the Group's income for the relevant financial period and the Group's capital position in the longer term.